 What if the most powerful force for energizing all Yoga practices were as obvious and visible as the Sun?
 The fact is that it is.
 The Sun, properly understood not merely as an outer but as an inner energy source, reflects the supreme light of Yoga both in our own hearts and in the world of nature around us.

-However, if we look at traditional and ancient cultures from throughout world, we discover a strong awareness of the Sun as a spiritual force, and as great symbol and a secret doorway to a higher reality.
-We note extensive religious, spiritual, yogic, astrological and shamanic traditions that revere the Sun in various ways and also seek to understand the wisdom and grace behind its outer form, intuiting through the Sun the supreme force behind all existence.
+If we look at traditional and ancient cultures from throughout world, we discover a strong awareness of the Sun as a spiritual force, and as great symbol and a secret doorway to a higher reality.
+We note extensive religious, spiritual, yogic, astrological and shamanic traditions that revere the Sun and also seek to understand the wisdom and grace behind its outer form, intuiting through the Sun the supreme force behind all existence.

 The Vedic Religion of the Sun and Light